VVoruganti/archived-blog/pages/garden.md

-These questions stem from some the work I was doing with [plain-text-accounting](../2022/plain-text-accounting) and trying to understand why its so hard to get my own financial data and its a bit two-pronged in terms of what I want to know.
+These questions stem from some the work I was doing with [plain-text-accounting](../2022/plain-text-accounting) and trying to understand why it's so hard to get my own financial data, and it's a bit two-pronged in terms of what I want to know.
 First, I want to understand a bit more of creating my own personal finance stack.
 This includes the budgeting work I've done, but also stuff such as owning my own bank and investments.
 Some related platforms I was